thoun/kingoftokyo/README.md

 # TODO
-Add option to leave tokyo as soon as possible add animation for smashes even if no smash dice (poison quills) prepare dice zone when they are sliding in resolveDice / toggleLock
+Add option to leave tokyo as soon as possible add animation for smashes even if no smash dice (poison quills)